 Resident students shall not be denied the opportunity to live in University housing solely on the basis of a diagnosis of AIDS or HIV infection nor will students be moved within or removed from University housing solely on the basis of a diagnosis of HIV infection.
 Changes in room, or removal from University housing, will be made on a case-by-case examination in which it is determined that one of the following situations exists: 1.
 The student has communicable opportunistic infections and requires care that cannot reasonably be provided in a University housing setting.
 2. The student is demonstrating symptoms, needs or behaviors that are inappropriate in a University housing setting and cannot be reasonably accommodated.
 3. The student presents a major risk to himself/herself or the other residents of the University housing unit.

 Students, faculty and staff who are performing health care work as part of an allied health program of study will be provided instruction and required to follow departmental or school guidelines concerning AIDS and HIV infection.

-Anyone with questions about AIDS and HIV infection may contact health services and the career & counseling center.
+Anyone with questions about AIDS and HIV infection may contact the Student Health Center and/or the Center for Counseling and Psychological Services.
 Materials on AIDS are available from various campus offices as well as the library.